Owlzy/OWL.Examples/README.md

 ## Basic Usage

 Basic scene with a white sprite tinted red.
+We offset the sprite relative to the container to create an orbit like effect.

 ```csharp
 using OWL.Graph;